telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 ## Install the Fiddler's Certificate Authority (Recommended Automated Approach)

-The recommended approach for installing and trusting the Fiddle CA is through the in-app system capturing mode wizards.
+The recommended approach for installing and trusting the Fiddler CA is through the in-app system capturing mode wizards.
 Follow the articles below for detailed instructions on how to use the built-in wizards to install the Fiddler CA.

 1. Open the **Home** pane.